Boro language (India): Final Acceptance of Devanagari script

 The Devanagari script for Boro was an unexpected development and it was not immediately accepted by the wider Boro community.
 The BSS failed to implement the use of the Devanagari script, and writers continued to use the Assamese/Bengali and Latin scripts.
 In 1982, ABSU included the demand of the Latin script in Boro schools in its charter of Demands.
 Following an expert committee report, constituted by BSS, the Bodoland Autonomous Council adopted a resolution to use Latin script in its territory, which the Assam Government too accepted.

 Nevertheless, in the discussion with the Bodo Liberation Tigers, the Union Government demanded the implementation of the earlier agreement with the BSS on the use of the Devanagari script if the Boro language was to be included in the Eighth Schedule of the Indian Constitution.
 Following this, the ABSU and the BSS surrendered and agreed to use the Devanagari script exclusively, and the matter was settled.

 Dialects

-Kiryu (2012) suggests that the language of the Meche people and the Boro of Bengal are western dialects whereas the dialects in Assam are the eastern dialects of Boro.
+Kiryu (2012) suggests that the language of the Mech people and the Boro of Bengal are western dialects whereas the dialects in Assam are the eastern dialects of Boro.
 The western dialects differ in phonology and grammar but are mutually intelligible.
 The Kokrajhar variety of the eastern dialects has been promoted as standard, at least for the eastern dialects.